 Focus Area: Ethical Frameworks

 Post-trial responsibilities refer to a wide range of possibilities for providing continued access to study interventions (and potentially other care) once a trial is over, or a subject’s participation has ended.
-This may include access to study medications and/or health care structure for study participants or entire communities for a specific time or lifelong.
+This may include access to study medications and/or health care and infrastructure for study participants or entire communities for a specific time or lifelong.

 Law, policy, and guidance in this area are vague, sometimes conflicting, and generally lacking in concrete solutions for questions regarding post-trial responsibilities.
 The issues are complex and demand thoughtful discourse to move the clinical trial enterprise towards meaningful solutions.